openwrt/packages/net/banip/files/README.md

 **allow-/blocklist handling**
 banIP supports local allow and block lists (IPv4, IPv6, CIDR notation or domain names), located in /etc/banip/banip.allowlist and /etc/banip/banip.blocklist.
-Unsuccessful login attempts or suspicious requests will be tracked and added to the local blocklist (see the 'ban\_autoblocklist' option).
-The blocklist behaviour can be further tweaked with the 'ban\_nftexpiry' option.
+Unsuccessful login attempts or suspicious requests will be tracked and added to the local blocklist (see the 'ban_autoblocklist' option).
+The blocklist behaviour can be further tweaked with the 'ban_nftexpiry' option.
-Furthermore the uplink subnet will be added to local allowlist (see 'ban\_autoallowlist' option).
+Depending on the options 'ban_autoallowlist' and 'ban_autoallowuplink' the uplink subnet or the uplink IP will be added automatically to local allowlist.
+Furthermore, you can reference external Allowlist URLs with additional IPv4 and IPv6 feeds (see 'ban_allowurl').
-Both lists also accept domain names as input to allow IP filtering based on these names.
+Both local lists also accept domain names as input to allow IP filtering based on these names.
 The corresponding IPs (IPv4 & IPv6) will be extracted and added to the Sets.
 You can also start the domain lookup separately via /etc/init.d/banip lookup at any time.

 **allowlist-only mode**
 banIP supports an "allowlist only" mode.
 This option restricts the internet access from/to a small number of secure websites/IPs, and block access from/to the rest of the internet.
 All IPs and Domains which are _not_ listed in the allowlist are blocked.